droomelotdegendt/pas-mnm-rse/README.md

 ## Downloading the PAS spatial sample data

 The PAS-effectmonitoring spatial sample datasets are provided in a public Google Drive folder.

 You can obtain the data in two ways:

 ### Option 1 (recommended): Manual download

 The simplest and most robust approach is to download the Google Drive folder manually and place the extracted version folders inside:

 ```
-data
+inst/extdata/
 ```

 For example:

 ```
-data/poc_0.13.1/samples/spatial_samples.csv
+inst/extdata/poc_0.13.1/samples/spatial_samples.csv
-data/poc_0.14.0/samples/spatial_samples.csv
+inst/extdata/poc_0.14.0/samples/spatial_samples.csv
 ```

 This approach avoids authentication issues and ensures the package runs on any machine.

 ------------------------------------------------------------------------